apigee/trireme/README.md

 ### HTTP Adapter

-The HTTP adapter is an interface that a server may implement and plug in to Noderunner.
-When it is plugged in, the adapter is responsible for calling Noderunner when new HTTP requests arrive, and for presenting the actual HTTP requests and responses.
+The HTTP adapter is an interface that a server may implement and plug in to Trireme.
+When it is plugged in, the adapter is responsible for calling Trireme when new HTTP requests arrive, and for presenting the actual HTTP requests and responses.

-When this is used, Noderunner scripts work just as they do in standard Node.js, but the "server" part of http is delegated to the adapter.
+When this is used, Trireme scripts work just as they do in standard Node.js, but the "server" part of http is delegated to the adapter.
 (The client side of http continues to work the same way, however.)

 ### The Sandbox